Yoga Nidra: The Ayurvedic Sleep Meditation Guide

 - Timing: Allow the full session duration plus 5 minutes for settling and returning

-- Interruptions: Inform others not to disturb you; this is your healing time
+- Interruptions: Tell others not to disturb you.
+This is your healing time

 Building a Regular Practice

 The Sankalpa practice: Use the same Sankalpa for at least 30 consecutive sessions.
-This repetition allows the intention to take deep root in the subconscious mind.
+This repetition lets the intention take deep root in the subconscious mind.

 Yoga Nidra vs Other Relaxation Practices